raggedkarma/mecha-prime/Library/Condition.md

 Condition
 =======

-1. What Is A Condition?
-2. How To Read A Condition

-##1.
-What Is A Condition?
-A condition is an effect that represents certain circumstances, such as personal or environmental advantages or hindrances.
+Name
+:	The name of the condition for mechanical discussion.

+Scope
+:	The condition will either affect a **target** or an **area**.
+Attempts to counter the condition must take the scope into effect.

+Effect
-If a condition should have an effect on a character’s dice pool, only apply it once per turn, even if that character takes additional actions with *Awesome Tokens*.
+:	The actual mechanical effect of the condition for those affected by it.
+If a condition should have an effect on a character’s dice pool, only apply it once per turn, even if that character takes additional actions with *Awesome Tokens*

-##2.
-How To Read A Condition
-A condition is identified by its effect scope: individual or overarching.
-Attempts to counter a condition must take the effect scope into account.

-By default, a condition has an **individual** effect.
-This means that they affect a single character.

-An **overarching** condition affects multiple characters, usually everyone within a designated area.
+##Notes

+1. A condition is an effect that represents certain circumstances, such as personal or environmental advantages or hindrances.